k21971/EvilHack/doc/evilhack-changelog.md

   will cause extra damage based on the object property
 - Fix: lawful priests weren't receiving any kind of crowning gift
 - Fix: "You bash the orc shaman with your shield of mobility?"
+- Fix: monsters using a scroll of fire against the player and noticing they have fire resistance